overture-stack/docs/website/docs/02-other-software/01-Bridge.md

 ### Adding Submodules

-Use the following command to add a new submodule:
+Use the following command from the submodules directory to add a new submodule:

    ```bash
    git submodule add -b <branchName> <GitHub repository URL> module_name